cocos/cocos-docs/en/editor/assets/index.md

 ### Exporting Assets Package

-Select the resource to be exported, right-click on it, then select **Export Assets Package**.
-The **Export Assets** panel will automatically list the currently selected resource and its dependencies.
-To not export the dependent resources, uncheck **Include Dependency** in the bottom left corner of the **Export** panel.
+Select the asset to be exported, right-click on it, then select **Exporting Assets Package**.
+The **Exporting Assets** panel will automatically list the currently selected asset and its dependencies.
+To not export the dependent assets, uncheck **Include Dependency** in the bottom left corner of the **Exporting Assets** panel.

 Once identified, the resources can be exported by clicking the **Export** button to bring up the file storage dialog box where it is necessary to specify a folder location and file name.